bioc/MAGAR/vignettes/methQTL.md

 1. Compute the (Pearson) correlation matrix between all CpGs (futher correlation types available in option ```correlation.type```)
 2. Construct the distance matrix from the correlation matrix
 3. Discard all interactions with a correlation lower than a given threshold (option: ```cluster.cor.threshold```)
 4. Weight the distance according to the genomic distance between the two CpGs with a Gaussian (option: ```standard.deviation.gauss```).
-Higher values for the standard deviation lead to a lower penalty on distal CpGs, thus the cluster will become larger.
+Higher values for the standard deviation lead to a lower penalty on distal CpGs, thus the clusters will become larger.
 5. Discard all interactions ranging longer than the option ```absolute.distance.cutoff```
 6. Compute the Louvain clustering on the undirected, weighted graph induced by the distance matrix